Code-Institute-Submissions/The-Monkees-19/README.md

 The website is designed with help of Bootstrap library, it is responsive (mobile, tablet,desktop).
 Wireframes are provided in mock-ups folder.
-* JQuery - was used for navigation tablet and mobile mode.
+* JQuery - was used collapse navbar.
 * Bootstrap Css - to make design responsive.
+* Balsamiq - to draw wireframes.

 ## Features